You’ll want to drizzle this creamy lemon yogurt sauce over just about everything! Like this Grains and Green Bowl, a filling vegetarian dinner idea.

 - Pepitas (optional)

-For the quinoa: Using a strainer, rinse the quinoa under cold water, then drain it completely.
+Cook the quinoa (or use our Instant Pot quinoa method): Using a strainer, rinse the quinoa under cold water, then drain it completely.
 Place the quinoa in a saucepan with 3 cups water.
 Bring it to a boil, then reduce the heat to low.
 Stir once, then simmer where the water is just bubbling, adjusting the heat as necessary for about 17 to 20 minutes, until the water has been completely absorbed (check by pulling back the quinoa with a fork to see if water remains).
 Remove from the heat, cover the pot and allow the quinoa to steam for 5 minutes.
 Then fluff the quinoa with a fork and stir in the olive oil and kosher salt.
 Meanwhile, chop the herbs, thinly slice the green onion, and juice the lemon.
 When the quinoa is done, add the herbs, green onion, lemon juice and pepper.
 Taste, and add additional salt if necessary.

 For the lemon yogurt sauce: Using a vegetable peeler, remove the peel of 1 1/2 lemons in very large pieces (dig into the lemon with the peeler so that it comes off in large strips).
 Slice the garlic in half.
 Place the lemon zest and garlic on a baking sheet and broil on high for about 5 minutes until the edges of the lemon peel start to brown.
 Remove from the oven and roughly chop.
 Then, in the bowl of an immersion blender (or small blender or food processor), combine the chopped lemon peel and garlic with the yogurt, olive oil, capers, and kosher salt and blend until creamy.
 Refrigerate until using (can store refrigerated for a few days).